 Tip: Continually be critiquing your health and how you manage it.
 If something isn't working for you then adjust to suit.
 Basically if it's not fun, stop it.
 Seriously!

-All these labels are not necessary because health is not a static state.
-You don't have it or don't have it.
-Health is in a constant flux of change, one minute you may be on your A game and another you are well.. not on your A'ist game.
+"I'm not healthy" "I need to be healthier" "Next week I'll eat healthy" "I wish I was healthier" All these labels are not necessary because health is not a static state.
+You don't have it or not have it.
+Health is in a constant flux of change, taking into consideration our physical environment, emotional state, life events, access to health and more generally life happening to us.

 It's time to stop throwing tantrums and giving up by denouncing your health.
-Forget about the label.
+Just stop using labels and remove the pressure off the situation.
+Instead focus on educating yourself on your best options given your unique situation.